IBM/CRAIG/README.md

 # Cloud Resource and Infrastructure-as-code Generator (CRAIG)

-Cloud Resource and Infrastructure-as-Code Generator (or **CRAIG**) allows users to generate Terraform Deployable Architecures to create a fully customizable environment on IBM Cloud.
+Cloud Resource and Infrastructure-as-Code Generator (or **CRAIG**) allows users to generate Terraform Deployable Architectures to create a fully customizable environment on IBM Cloud.

 CRAIG simplifies the process of creating IaC through its GUI, which manages and updates interconnected resources as they are created.